Finding A Post-Divorce Community – Divorced Over 40

 “When we wanted to put these words of wisdom out, we realized that we had a little bit more to offer than just humor.”

-Now, Divorced Over 40 has blossomed into a larger business, catering to the needs of a growing population of members.
+Now, Divorced Over 40 has blossomed into a larger business, catering to the needs of a growing population of members who are starting over after divorce.
 And what stands out most about them is that they aren’t just online.
 “We connect people in real life, and we encourage that,” Amy explains.
 “It quickly went from Instagram to Facebook, but then it’s just caught on worldwide, connecting people.”

 Bringing People In